jordifierro/jordifierro.github.io/_posts/2015-12-23-building-blog.md

 ---
 {% endhighlight %}

-on the posts or pages you want to make the comment system available and set to false or don't add it at all on the other elements.
+on the posts or pages you want to make the comment system available.
+Set to false or don't add it at all elsewhere.

 And that's it!
 More blog improvements coming soon...